Pontifical Biblical Commission

-1901–1971
+History

+Formation

 The Pontifical Biblical Commission was established as a committee of cardinals, aided by consultors, who met in Rome to ensure the proper interpretation and defense of Sacred Scripture.
-This function was outlined in the encyclical Providentissimus Deus.
+This function was outlined in Pope Leo XIII's encyclical Providentissimus Deus.

-The first appointments to the commission were in August, 1901, but it was not formally established by Pope Leo XIII until October 30, 1902, with the Apostolic Letter Vigilantiae Studiique.
+The first appointments to the commission were made in August 1901, but it was not formally established by Pope Leo XIII until October 30, 1902, with the Apostolic Letter Vigilantiae Studiique.
 The first commission was composed of three cardinals and 12 consultors.

 The consultors met twice a month, with secretaries present.
 The secretaries reported to the cardinals on the commission, who met on the 2nd and 4th Sundays of each month.
 The cardinals proposed questions for the consultors to consider and voted on the answers received from the consultors.
 The cardinals could send questions back to the consultors for further study, commission a single consultor to investigate a matter more deeply, or sanction or modifying the study results.
 If a decision was reached, the secretaries reported to the Pope, who could send the matter back for further study, or ratify the results of the study.

 The duties of the commission were: